LaunchCodeEducation/helloworld/_sources/00_Preface/this_course.rst

 **Experimentation**

-There are a lot of rules that one must follow when coding.
-However, the focus should not be on memorization of rules, but on the ability to expected behavior of code, and debugging when expected behavior deviates from the resultant behavior.
+There are a lot of rules that one must follow when coding; however, the focus should not be on memorization of rules.
+The focus ought to be on the ability to perceive expected behavior of code and on the ability to debug code when expected behavior deviates from the resultant behavior.

 Experimentation leads to greater intuitive understanding, and the ability and willingness to be flexible and break things.
 When learning something new, instead of answering the question, "I wonder what happens if...", by turning to the Internet, simply try it out!
 Make a hypothesis, test it, and then understand what happened and why (turning to a reference at this point, if necessary).